dmshann0n/CarND-Vehicle-Detection/writeup.md

 In my original implementation, each window size also walked the frame starting at the halfway point (`MIN_Y` in `vehicle_detection/detector.py`) of the image.
 In this final implementation, each size only slides at a fixed Y coordinate.

+Here's an example of the sliding image search with the detected vehicles:

-![alt text][image3]
+![alt text][image10]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on three scales using HLS 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+After the pipeline was roughly working from a vehicle identification standpoint I worked to remove false positives by tweaking the heatmap to be less permissive.
+As this evolved, the heatmap came to store all window history for the past N frames (40 in this version), and a threshold of 30 was required for the heatmap to identify a vehicle.

 Here are some example images:

+![alt text][image4]![alt text][image5]
+![alt text][image5]![alt text][image6]
-![alt text][image4]
+![alt text][image7]![alt text][image8]
----

 ### Video Implementation